APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Introduction

+In physical adversarial examples, the intention is to devise alterations that can be printed out and subsequently re-captured by a camera.
+Consequently, the attacker's influence is confined to a subset of the pixels that will ultimately reach the victim model.
+It's noteworthy that the attacker lacks control over factors like perspective, scale, and the image processing steps that cameras inherently execute.
+This introduces additional complexity since the crafted adversarial examples must exhibit resilience against a myriad of transformations to be efficacious within a physical setting.
+The transition from digital to physical attacks introduces heightened intricacy, demanding the perturbations to withstand real-world distortions arising from varying viewing distances, angles, lighting conditions, and the limitations of the camera.

+These challenges in the physical domain encompass the inherent environmental conditions, encompassing factors such as camera distance and angle.
+Compounding this, fabrication errors emerge, where all perturbation values must correspond to valid colors reproducible in the tangible world.
+Furthermore, even if a fabrication device, like a printer, can generate specific colors, there inevitably exists some degree of reproduction error.

-Previous efforts for patch-based adversarial attacks which only targeted CNN-based MDE \cite{Yamanaka_Access, Cheng_ECCV} yielded relatively weak adversarial patches, which exhibited a limited impact on the depth estimation of a small portion within a targeted object (e.g., vehicles and pedestrians).
+Previous efforts for physical-world adversarial attacks \cite{Yamanaka_Access, Cheng_ECCV} yielded relatively feeble adversarial patches, which exhibited a limited impact on the depth estimation of a small portion within a targeted object (e.g., vehicles and pedestrians).
 The sphere of influence was confined to the area of overlap between the patch and the input image, offering substantial room for enhancement.

-Our approach introduces a novel technique for crafting adversarial patches for CNN-based and transformer-based monocular depth estimation.
+Our approach introduces a novel technique for crafting adversarial patches tailored to CNN-based monocular depth estimation.
 In essence, we generate adversarial patches designed to deceive the target methods, prompting them to erroneously estimate the depth of a designated object (e.g., vehicles, pedestrians), or even to entirely conceal the presence of that object.